-In the default proxy mode, Freedom required the use of a proxy for blocks to be effective.
+In its default mode, Freedom requires the use of a proxy for blocks to be effective.
 This could cause issues with:

 To use Freedom in non-proxy mode, select Options > Non-Proxy Mode from your desktop menu: